GutKat/softwareproject/README.md

 ## Setup

 The UFold folder contains the deep learning software [UFold](https://github.com/uci-cbcl/UFold).
-To use the files predict.py and ml_forensic.py, they must be located within this folder.
+To use the files predict.py, create_file.py ml_forensic.py, they must be located within this folder.

 ## How to use files